pieterDekker/spark-ml/README.md

 ## Todo

-- [ ] Use Mleap as format for model, use S3 compatible storage backend
+- [ ] Use Mleap as format for model, use S3 compatible storage backend for storage
 - [ ] Use Airflow for planning and submitting spark jobs
 - [ ] Data exploration: feature ranking and selection
-- [ ] Use enterprise Kafka solutions: kafka connect for streaming to and from kafka without transform, Avro for message schemas
+- [ ] Use enterprise Kafka solutions: kafka connect for streaming to and from kafka when no other action is needed, Avro for message schemas

 ## Idea
 - [ ] Use Parquet for transaction dataset?